riva del Garda: my personal guide

 I was lucky to have a brand new canon 760D with me along on the trip, and I think my sisters started to get a little annoyed with me for having them pose in front of pink walls and flowers all the time.
 My favorite "photo area" is around the harbor, down the lane called 'Via Giancarlo Maroni' - it is right before entering Riva del Garda coming from the beach area next to the beautiful Hotel Lido.
 I took the two following pictures in this area:

-2. LOCAL PRODUCTS
+2. NARROW STREETS AND LOCAL PRODUCTS

 Because of the mild climate lemon trees, olive trees, laurels and palm trees grow here at the foot of the Dolomites as nicely as on a true Mediterranean island, which is also why you will see the product Limoncello quiet a lot.
 While it is not a unique product to Lake Garda, as Limoncello is also produced around the Amalfi Coast, it is still highly visible in the streets.
 If anything, the colorful bottles do look inviting.
 But make sure to ask into the products when buying, to make sure you buy something that is actually from one of the few remaining citrus groves around the lake.
 If you are a food lover like me, you will love all the small delicacy shops centered around olive oils, diary products like “Formaggella di Tremosine” and Grana Padano, honey, colorful pasta and local wines.